-3.2.3.
+4.2.3.
 Configuring Automatic Service Start on Boot

-You may want to configure your host such that the Helix Core Server (and/or Proxy and/or Broker) will start automatically when the machine boots.
+You may want to configure your server machine such that the Helix Core Server for any given instance (and/or Proxy and/or Broker) will start automatically when the machine boots.